This article was last updated on April 30, 2024.

 Apraxia of Speech: Treatment

-Some individuals with acquired AOS are able to correct their production of speech sounds without intervention or treatment, which is referred to as spontaneous recovery (e.g. you may see this in individuals within 6 months following a stroke).
-Other individuals with acquired AOS benefit from speech therapy, where an SLP can do an evaluation and administer specific tests and provide specific intervention to help an individual improve their correct production of speech sounds.
+Some individuals with acquired AOS are able to correct their production of speech sounds without intervention or treatment, which is referred to as spontaneous recovery (e.g. you may see this in individuals within six months following a stroke).
+Other individuals with acquired AOS benefit from speech therapy, where an SLP can complete an evaluation by administering specific tests.
+Following this, an SLP can develop specific AOS goals and provide specific intervention to help an individual improve their correct production of speech sounds.

 Individuals with childhood AOS will likely not be able to improve their ability to produce speech sounds without intervention.
 Therefore, it is important to speak with your child’s doctor or other medical professionals to be referred to an SLP for evaluation and treatment.
 An SLP can provide direct intervention for your child for CAOS.